nuxtlabs/nuxtlabs.com/content/partners/technology.md

 ::section-template
 ---
 darkMode: true
+containerClass: 'py-20'
 ---
 #contentDescription
-[On top of that, becoming a technology partner will lead to a tweet every year to showcase our collaboration and how make the web faster and better together.]{ .text-lg .font-semibold .block .lg:px-40 }
+[On top of that, becoming a technology partner will lead to a tweet every year to showcase our collaboration and how make the web faster and better together.]{ .text-xl .font-semibold .block .lg:px-32 }
 ::

 <!-- apply to program -->
-::partners-footer
+::partners-footer{ .pt-40 .sm:pb-40 .lg:pb-20 }
 #title
 The next step
 #description